mrworf/photoframe/README.md

 - ddcutil driven brightness and temperature changes.
 This feature works with monitors that can be adjusted using ddc over HDMI, including brightness and temperature.
   Existing branches do not adjust the screen brightness.
-- Support for TCS34727 color and lumen module e.g. https://www.ebay.com/itm/133600154256
+- Support for TCS3472* color and lumen module e.g. https://www.ebay.com/itm/133600154256
-- Improved color and temperature calculations improving accuracy and sensitivity
+- Improved color and temperature calculations both for accuracy and sensitivity
 - Managed at port 80 - no need to add :7777 to the URL.

 # Photoframe